vncg/react-admin/.github/CONTRIBUTING.md

 # Contributing

-So you want to contribute to react-admin?
+So you want to contribute to vn-kooch-react-admin?
 Awesome!
 Thank you in advance for your contribution.
 Here are a few guidelines that will help you along the way.

 ## Asking Questions

-For how-to questions and other non-issues, please use [StackOverflow](http://stackoverflow.com/questions/tagged/react-admin) instead of Github issues.
-There is a StackOverflow tag called "react-admin" that you can use to tag your questions.
+For how-to questions and other non-issues, please use [StackOverflow](http://stackoverflow.com/questions/tagged/vn-kooch-react-admin) instead of Github issues.
+There is a StackOverflow tag called "vn-kooch-react-admin" that you can use to tag your questions.

 ## Opening an Issue

-If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported or fixed](https://github.com/marmelab/react-admin/issues?q=is%3Aissue+is%3Aclosed).
+If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported or fixed](https://github.com/marmelab/vn-kooch-react-admin/issues?q=is%3Aissue+is%3Aclosed).
 You can search through existing issues and PRs to see if someone has reported one similar to yours.

 Next, create a new issue that briefly explains the problem, and provides a bit of background as to the circumstances that triggered it, and steps to reproduce it.

 For code issues please include:
-* React-admin version
+* vn-kooch-react-admin version
 * React version
 * Browser version
 * A code example or link to a repo, gist or running site. (hint: fork [this sandbox](https://codesandbox.io/s/pw74xww3p0) to create a reproducible version of your bug)